 Registration of Pets

-Pets residing on post must be registered with the VTF within three working days of arrival and must be current on all vaccinations and have a microchip.
+Pets residing on post must be registered (at no cost) with the VTF within three (3) working days of arrival and be microchipped as well as be current on all vaccinations.
 Dogs and cats residing off post must be registered with the City of El Paso at Animal Regulation and Disease Control.
-Proof of rabies vaccination and microchip must be presented at the time of registration and the cost is $10.
+Proof of rabies vaccination and microchip must be presented at the time of registration and the cost is S10.
+Download registration form here.

 Health certificates are available for interstate and international travel.
 Certificates required for airline travel are valid for ten (10) days only.
 The animal must be examined at the time of health certificate issuance.
 International travel regulations can be confusing and vary by country.
-Please contact us as soon as you know you will be travelling internationally with your pet so that we can help you determine what requirements are applicable to your pet.
+Please contact us as soon as you know you will be travelling internationally or to Hawaii with your pet so that we can help you determine what requirements are applicable to your pet.
 In some cases this process can take more than a month, so it is imperative to contact us as soon as possible.
 A Fecal Test will be performed to every pet getting a Health Certificate and you must bring a copy of orders for the PCS discount.
 View cost here.

 Heartworm disease in El Paso

 Heartworm is a parasite that is transmitted to both dogs and cats through mosquito bites.
 The mature adults live in the heart and blood vessels supplying the lungs.
-Untreated, heartworm disease can lead to congestive heart failure in dogs and severe respiratory disease in cats.
+Untreated heartworm disease can lead to congestive heart failure in dogs and severe respiratory disease in cats.
 Although treatment is available, it is costly and requires your pet to be confined for 30 days.
 Prevention of heartworm disease is ideal and is relatively simple.
-We recommend both cats and dogs receive a once monthly dose of heartworm preventative year round.
-Dogs should be tested for heartworm annually to ensure they have not become infected as dogs don’t typically show signs of heartworm disease until it is very advanced.
-Preventative is available by prescription only through the VTF.
+We recommend both cats and dogs receive a once a month dose of heartworm preventative year round.
+Dogs should be tested for heartworm annually to ensure they have not become infected as dogs don't typically show signs of heartworm disease until it is very advanced.
+The preventative is available by prescription only through the VTF.

 - Breeding of animals for any purpose is not allowed on post.